 - Space bar pauses and plays

 - Shift + Right Arrow to fast forward; shift + left arrow to rewind

 12. Just ask Netflix.

-If all else fails, Netflix’s Media Center provides plenty of up-to-date information about all of the new and upcoming programming on the service, which can be sorted and viewed by premiere date, title, category, and distribution.
+If all else fails, Netflix’s own website provides plenty of up-to-date information about all of the new and upcoming programming on the service.